rikka0w0/SimElectricity/README.md

 # Compile and Test ![Image](/src/main/resources/assets/sime_essential/textures/items/tool_crowbar.png)
 1. On Windows, open either 'CMD' or Windows PowerShell, on Linux and MacOS, launch a terminal, then navigate to the SimElectricity directory (the one contains README.MD and Jenkinsfile)
-1. Execute `gradlew build` to generate SimElectricity jars
+1. Execute `./gradlew build` to generate SimElectricity jars
-1. Switch to the librikka directory under the SimElectricity directory
+1. `cd librikka` Switch to the librikka directory under the SimElectricity directory
+1. `chmod +x gradlew` unnecessary in windows OS
-1. Execute `gradlew build` again to build LibRikka jars
+1. Execute `./gradlew build` again to build LibRikka jars
 1. Jars files are in `SimElectricity/build/libs` and `SimElectricity\librikka\build\libs`
 1. Copy `SimElectricity-xx.xx.xx.jar` and `LibRikka-1.0.0.jar` to the `mods` folder under your `.minecraft` directory
 1. Launch your Minecraft and enjoy